LYNCH·LLP

 What the data says.

 Dayton A. Lewis-Taylor maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 753 decided applications, the examiner's allowance rate stands at 82%, based on 618 allowed and 135 abandoned applications.
-The allowance rate ranges from 54% to 85% across these art units, reflecting variation in outcomes across different subject areas within TC 2100.
-This pooled figure aggregates the examiner's work across multiple art units and describes the historical record without predicting outcomes for individual applications.
+Across hundreds of decided applications, the examiner's allowance rate is 82%.
+The allowance rate ranges from 54% to 85% across these art units.
+This pooled figure represents the share of allowed applications among all decided cases—those allowed and abandoned combined—and reflects the examiner's historical record without regard to application status or pending matters.

 // HOW TO READ THESE NUMBERS